stevencox/blackbalsam/README.md

 ![image](https://user-images.githubusercontent.com/306971/80292483-05426b00-8725-11ea-9ab3-0686c8a6c76a.png)

-Blackbalsm is an open source visualization and scalable computing environment.
+Blackbalsam is an open source visualization and scalable computing environment.

 It provides notebook computing via a JupyterHub interface to a Spark enabled Kubernetes cluster.